 MCERTS is the Environment Agency’s Monitoring Certification Scheme for equipment, personnel and organisations and is built around International and European standards.
 It promotes public confidence in monitoring data, equipment and personnel and provides a framework for choosing monitoring equipment and services that meet the Environment Agency’s specifications.

 As yet, this industry has no mandatory product testing for either current manufacturers or new entrants.
 MCERTS provides a way to achieve independent approval of products in the UK and gives assurance of data quality and an audited manufacturing process.

 Separating noise from environmental data

 South Coast Science are early adopters of collocation with reference devices, in order to better understand and correct for the well-known temperature and humidity effects on electrochemical sensors.

 This work has been escalated through the use of machine learning techniques.
-PM sensor correction is now finished and we anticipate completing gas sensor correction by end of Q1, 2020.
+PM sensor correction is now finished and we anticipate completing gas sensor correction during 2024.